cloe-org/cloelib/README_react.md

 `ReACTEmu` is a Python module for computing the **nonlinear matter power spectrum boost** in **modified gravity (MG)** and **dark energy** models.
 It leverages pre-trained emulators based on **ReACT** and the **Halo Model Reaction framework** ([arXiv:1812.05594](https://arxiv.org/abs/1812.05594)).

-These emulators were trained on simulation data from ReACT for a variety of MG models including:
+These emulators were trained on data from ReACT for a variety of MG models including:

 - **f(R)** gravity
 - **DGP** (Dvali–Gabadadze–Porrati) braneworld model